Canadian Economy’s Underperformance Pre-Dates COVID and Is ‘Worsening’: Study

 The study’s author, economist Francisca Dussaillant, points to limitations in relying solely on GDP figures given the disparity in population size and growth between countries.

-Dussaillant notes Canada saw a “significant influx” of newcomers during the period with a growth rate of 14.3 percent.
-By comparison, the U.S. grew by 9.6 percent and Australia 16.7 percent, while Greece shrank by 3 percent.
+Dussaillant notes that Canada saw a “significant influx” of newcomers during the period, with a population growth rate of 14.3 percent.
+By comparison, the United States grew by 9.6 percent and Australia by 16.7 percent, while Greece shrank by 3 percent.

 When measuring GDP per capita, a common indicator to measure living standards, the study says Canada experienced a relative decline compared to the OECD average.